acoustep/entrust-gui/README.md

 [![Latest Unstable Version](https://poser.pugx.org/acoustep/entrust-gui/v/unstable)](https://packagist.org/packages/acoustep/entrust-gui)
 [![License](https://poser.pugx.org/acoustep/entrust-gui/license)](https://packagist.org/packages/acoustep/entrust-gui)

-*This package is in very early development - breaking changes are imminent*

 Entrust GUI is a Admin Interface that makes the administration of users, roles and permissions easier for the [Entrust](https://github.com/Zizaco/entrust) package.

 This package is currently not for handling authentication, authorisation or registration of users.